 We arrived in Notting Hill late on a Saturday afternoon and wished we had been able to give it more time.
 There is a lot to explore here.
 We spent our limited time at the Portobello Road market is a mash-up of antiques, vintage clothes, original maker items, food vendors and some activities for younger kids.

 It was winding down somewhat when we arrived.
 But still, we all found things to interest us and it makes for fun window-shopping.
-Tween Traveler and I bought really cute handmade cloth headbands that you can reverse the fabric on for two differen looks.
+Tween Traveler and I bought really cute handmade cloth headbands that you can reverse the fabric on for two different looks.

 Luckily we found 7 Saints, a small bistro two blocks off of Portobello.
 It’s one of those places that balances upscale food with a casual neighborhood vibe.
-It didn’t have a kids menu.
+It didn’t have a kids’ menu.

-But the small seasonal menu had gnocchi and roast lamb, which tween traveler likes.
+But the small seasonal menu had gnocchi and roast lamb, which Tween Traveler likes.
 And they were willing to do plain pasta for us.

 Shoreditch